Dear Faculty Colleagues,

 - If a student is in severe emotional distress, please refer the student to the Counseling Center, and if your concerns warrant it, escort the student to the center.

 If you become aware of a student experiencing food, housing, or financial insecurity, please encourage them to check out the Pack Essentials website for a listing of basic needs support.
 If they want to discuss their situation and review available resources, they may do so in a confidential meeting with the Student Ombuds.

 Finally, I encourage you to include emergency information in your syllabus.
 The Department of Emergency Management and Mission Continuity developed examples for review that are located on the Faculty Resource page of Emergency Management and Mission Continuity’s website, with new information posted regularly.
 Below is a recommended paragraph for quick reference:

 - Emergency Preparedness: Familiarize yourself with the building(s) that you frequent.
 Know the layout, including exit locations, stairwells and the Emergency Assembly Point (EAP).
 Review the “Quick Guide for Emergencies” that is found near the door in many classrooms for specific emergency information and instructions.
 If the quick guide is unavailable in your classroom or for additional information, visit wolfalert.ncsu.edu or go.ncsu.edu/EMMC.
 To receive emergency notifications, make sure your information and cell phone number is up-to-date in MyPack Portal.

 - To report an emergency: call 911 from a campus landline or 919-515-3000 from a cell phone while on campus.

 Thank you for being an integral part of the success of NC State students.
-We look forward to an engaging and productive 2021-2022 academic year.
-Please contact our offices or us if you would like to learn more about ways to achieve student success and the Division of Academic and Student Affairs.
+We look forward to an engaging and productive 2022-2023 academic year.
+Please visit our website for information and resources to help your students become successful and productive NC State citizens.

 I wish you all the best for the academic year!